mirinnes/mirinnes/README.md

 ## Hi there 👋

 Miri is how everyone call me!
+Nice to see you here.
+Little facts about me are:

+🐈‍⬛ Cat lover (yea I try to be original)

 🌱 Working to save the world and shift energy market into renewables!